 Scoring and gameplay are the same as tennis, with five-point games adding towards winning sets.
 Three key differences define padel: players are allowed to play off the side and back walls, players can only serve underhand, and, as of 2020, the adoption of the Golden Point.
 In order to speed the game up, instead of going to “deuce” when opponents are tied at three points apiece, the next point — the Golden Point — decides the game.

-Despite its ubiquity in Europe, padel has yet to make a major impact in the U.S. Fromuth wholesale racquets locates just over 65 courts across the country.
+Despite its ubiquity in Europe, padel tennis has yet to make a major impact in the U.S. Fromuth wholesale rackets have just over 65 courts across the country.
 Though these are concentrated in California, Texas, Florida, and the Northeast, most coastal folks are within a few hundred miles of padel courts.
 And if you have access to one of these courts?
 Enjoy a game of indoor padel during these cool winter months.